noize-e/arc.js/README.md

 ###### [__`beta v3.0.5`__]

-__ARC.js__ is a Javascript library that improves the responsive UIs creation process adding a some type of decorator functionality to knockout's obersevers.
-In other words KO is in charge of binding the data through observers while ARC's keeps a manifest of them to better managment.
+__ARC.js__ is a Javascript library that improves the responsive UIs creation process adding some type of decorator functionality to knockout's observers.
+In other words, KO is in charge of binding the data through observers while ARC keeps a manifest of them for better management.

 Features
 --------

-### Third Party APIs
+### Third-Party APIs

-The library had been upgrade with a quiet nice features, from user authentication to payment runways.
+The library had been upgraded with quite nice features, from user authentication to payment runways.
 So, the 3rd party APIs supported are:

 1. Amazon Cognito User Pools for authentication through: